The first signs I can remember about my life and being bipolar.

 They say you can never know what another man feels until you've walked a mile in his shoes.
 There's a lot of wisdom in old Indian sayings.

 I had a circle of friends at school, in the neighborhood, and at the skating rink.
 I took skating lessons, and won award medals.
-I studied hard, watched televsion with my dad, and made good grades.
-I got braces in sixth grade, and the boys called me "electro-mouth".
+I studied hard, watched television with my dad, and made good grades.
+I got braces in sixth grade, and the boys called me "electromouth".

 I thought I was fat, but in actuality, I was very long and lean.
-I was 5' 2" and could play the song on the ukulele in fourth grade.
-Then I got in trouble for riding my bike too far from home, and my mom didn't let me see my best friend anymore.
+I was 5' 2" in fourth grade and could play the song of the same title on the ukulele in fourth grade.
+Then I got in trouble for riding my bike too far from home, and my mom didn't let me see my best friend, who lived across the street, anymore.
 I rolled my long brown hair in a pony tail on top of my head with rollers the size of an orange juice can.
 I watched Dr. Kildare on television.
 I lived in a pink room that had a window looking out on young orange trees my dad had planted in the back yard.

 I was 5' 8" and still growing as I entered high school.
 You can't be that tall and not attract attention.
 Luckily, I always had a top locker.

 I wasn't the cheerleader type, but president of Future Homemakers of America in Corpus Christi, Texas my junior year, and president of the Office Education Association my senior year in Houston.
 My father worked for an oil company as a cartographer, and we were transferred the summer before my senior year.
 My high school graduation ring wasn't from the school I graduated from in Houston.
 I made myself moderately unhappy my senior year.
 I got the flu and missed the prom.
 I dreamed about basketball players.